 - It is needed to protect your vital interests (or those of someone else), such as in a medical emergency

 - You have clearly chosen to publicize this information; or

 - It is needed in connection with a legal claim that we have or may be subject to

 Disclosing Your Personal Data to Third Parties

 In certain circumstances, for example, if you travel on Rotary business, we may also disclose your personal data to third parties called "Data Controllers."
-Such third parties may include travel agencies, airlines, car rental agencies, and hotels.
-Due to the nature of the business of the Data Controllers, they will make their own determinations as to how they process your personal data.
+These third parties may include travel agencies, airlines, car rental agencies, and hotels.
+Because of the nature of the business of the Data Controllers, they will make their own determinations as to how they process your personal data.
 As Data Controllers, they are required to follow the EU Data Protection Law and are required to protect personal data with adequate safeguards and provide you with notice if their processing goes beyond the instructions Rotary provided.
-The types of external third-party Data Controllers listed above may handle your personal data in accordance with their own chosen procedures, and you should check the relevant privacy policies of these companies or organizations to understand how they may use your personal data.
+The types of external third-party Data Controllers listed above may handle your personal data in accordance with their own procedures, and you should check the relevant privacy policies of these companies or organizations to understand how they may use your personal data.